 Key Stage 3

-In Year 7 students are streamed into 5 sets and they have 2 x one hour lessons per week.
+In Year 7 students are streamed into 5 sets and they have one lesson per week.

 In Graphics students are taught to understand the role of a Graphic designer and the influence of graphics in our day to day lives.

-In Resistant Materials the focus is to build practical skills using a range of different materials, tools and machinery.
+In Product Design the focus is to build basic practical skills using materials, tools and machinery.

 In Food Technology, students learn about safety, food hygiene and healthy eating and make a range of practical dishes which enable them to learn how to use basic equipment, the cooker hob and the oven.